oneforawe/config-repo/config/vim/README.md

 ## reference

 For the record, and for troubleshooting when things go wrong, I'll (try to) put all of the submodule commands here.
-(They normally won't need to be used.)
+They normally won't need to be used.
+If using them, be sure to navigate to the correct folder before executing, or give the full path to the submodule at the end of the command.

 * `git submodule add https://github.com/tpope/vim-scriptease vim-scriptease`
 * `git submodule add https://github.com/neitanod/vim-clevertab vim-clevertab`